How long will it take to get divorced?

 Generally up to eight months.
-If there are financial or children issues to resolve then these can take longer and mean that the Decree Absolute will be delayed.
+If there are financial issues to resolve then these can take longer and mean that the Decree Absolute may be delayed.

 No, a child should grow up knowing both parents and through mediation and conciliation the children’s needs can be met to suit both parents.

 We are not married but separated, where do I stand with the house?